 Endourology Stones Fellowship

 During this time, the fellow is allotted one research day a week, one clinic day and three operative days.
-Call is one weekend a month as Chief Call aiding the junior resident with a staff member as backup.
+Call is one weekend a month as chief call, aiding the junior resident with a staff member as backup.

-During the second the year, fellows have more dedicated block research time (2-3 days a week) and independent operating room time.
+During the second the year, fellows have more dedicated block research time (two-three days a week) and independent operating room time.
 Time in the operating room is as a junior staff member performing procedures independently with staff as backup.

 Fellows are expected to participate in a basic science project.
 The background for the project should be developed in year one.
 The fellow also takes staff call during the second year, which is approximately one day every ten days with one weekend every two months.